Understanding The Recession And The Housing Market

 How Does The COVID Recession Differ From The Great Recession?

-Once the forbearance period ends – which is currently set for January 1 – we can expect a wave of defaults and foreclosures.
-However, even if there’s a significant increase next year, there will still be considerably fewer than the number of foreclosures that resulted from the Great Recession.
+If there’s a significant increase in defaults and foreclosures this year, there will still be considerably fewer than the number of foreclosures that resulted from the Great Recession.
 The reason for the significantly lower number of distressed properties stems from the distinct differences between the COVID recession and Great Recession, including how quickly the government has reacted to the crisis.

 Before the housing bubble burst, lenders had been extremely lax about credit requirements and had permitted borrowers to take out loans without providing any down payment.
 Home values had taken a huge hit, and homeowners had little to no equity built up in their homes.
 These factors came together in a perfect storm, which created little incentive for homeowners to keep up with their mortgage payments.
 This environment dramatically differs from today’s housing market.